Durham prosecutors rest case against Clinton campaign lawyer Michael Sussmann after relitigating 2016 election drama - KESQ

 The witness, technology executive Jared Novick, said he was “extremely uncomfortable” when his business partner Rodney Joffe “tasked” him with using their company’s vast collection of internet data to hunt for links between these and other Trump associates and Russia.
 (Joffe separately worked with Sussmann on the tip that Sussmann gave to the FBI and to the press.)

-But Cooper chided Durham’s team Wednesday for ignoring his “guardrails” and going too far with some questions to witnesses about Sussmann’s underlying tip potentially being faked.
+But Cooper chided Durham’s team twice on Wednesday for ignoring the “guardrails” he established before the trial and going too far with some questions to witnesses.
+The judge expressed frustration that prosecutors asked a witness about Sussmann’s underlying tip potentially being faked, and brought up Joffe’s political associations with “no good-faith basis.”

 Clash over billing records